mhellnerdev/ribbitx-cli/README.md

 - ribbitx ping - This will do a status check on the JFrog Hosted instance by means of REST API HTTP Response.
 If you receive a Status 200, then your instance is up and available.
 - ribbitx version - This will return the hosted version of Artifactory.
 - ribbitx storage - This will return RAW JSON for the fileStoreSummary keys.
 This includes Total Space, Used Space, and Free Space of your instance.
-- ribbitx getrepos - This will return a list of your repositories in RAW JSON.
+- ribbitx repo-list - This will return a list of your repositories in RAW JSON.
 If you would like to filter by type, the cli tool will ask if you would like to view LOCAL, REMOTE, or VIRTUAL repos.
+- ribbitx repo-create - This will create a new repository and exposes options to name the repository, choose local, remote, or virtual, and choose package type.
+- ribbitx repo-update - This will allow you to update the public description of a local repository.
+- ribbitx user-create - This will allow for creating new users with no permissions.
+You are able to set username, email, and password.
+- ribbitx user-delete - This will allow you to delete users.

 ## Design Decisions